HRbinbin/SquirlSim/README.md

 The auto-make script generates a directory `build` with the object files.
 The executable file is in `bin`

 Use `mpirun` to run the code.
-We should assign 218 processes since there is are land actors, up to 200 squirrel actors, a controller actor and a master actor.
+We should assign 218 processes since there are land actors, up to 200 squirrel actors, a controller actor and a master actor.
 We can change the parameters in `main.h`.

 After running `mpirun -n 218 bin/test`, we can see the simulation output of every month.